Measure marketing performance effectively

 Don’t forget to look at this data across different channels.
-In the past, I’ve seen that some channels, for example PPC or Google ads, might produce a much higher return on investment than others where there’s less intent from the customer at the beginning.
+In the past, I’ve seen that some channels, for example, PPC or Google ads, might produce a much higher return on investment (ROI) than other channels where there’s less intent from the customer at the beginning.

 What is Customer Lifetime Value?

-- The CLV is how much your customers are worth to you over the lifetime they stay with you?
+- The CLV is how much your customers are worth to you over the lifetime they stay with you.
 For many of us, customers won’t just buy once.
-Hopefully, they all come back and keep buying from us, time and time again.
-Repeat business is fantastic because it’s much easier to retain a customer than it is to acquire one in the first place!
+Hopefully, they’ll come back and keep buying from us, time and time again.
+Repeat business is fantastic because it’s much easier to retain a customer than it is to acquire one in the first place.